 The main advantage of a compost tumbler over a standard compost bin is the speed with which you can make finished compost.
-Typically, a compost tumbler will make compost in 6 to 8 weeks.
+Typically, a compost tumbler bin will make compost in 6 to 8 weeks.
 Frequent turning by rotating the drum gets aerobic bacteria mixed through the organic waste, quickly working to break it down.
 The process happens even quicker if the composter is positioned in a sunny spot as the extra heat speeds up the composting process.

-For some gardeners, another advantage a compost tumbler has over a conventional bin is that since compost material is kept enclosed and up off the ground, pests are kept out.
+For some gardeners, another advantage a compost tumbler bin has over a conventional bin is that since compost material is kept enclosed and up off the ground, pests are kept out.
 That allows you to be less selective about which kitchen scraps you add to the mix.

 Here we review some of the best compost tumblers available: